Zongsoft/Zongsoft.Data/README.md

 ```

 <a name="usage-query-2"></a>
-#### Single value query
+#### Scalar value query

-Querying the value of a single field avoids returning unwanted fields and avoids the performance penalty of populate the entity, while also making the business code more concise.
+Querying the value of a scalar avoids returning unwanted fields and avoids the performance penalty of populate the entity, while also making the business code more concise.

 **Call description:**

-1. A generic parameter is specified as a type that returns a single value or a convertible type of a field;
+1. A generic parameter is specified as a type that returns a scalar value or a convertible type of a field;
 2. Must explicitly specify the entity name of the query(by the method's `name` argument);
 3. Must explicitly specify the property name of the returned(by the method's `schema` argument).